consoledotdev/home/content/tools/server-monitoring.md

   care about.
 - **Notifications:** Once an alert is triggered, you need to be notified about it.
-Email notifications are fine if you are in your inbox and/or the alert isn’t time-critical, but you need rules to define when, how, and who is notified.
+Email notifications are fine if you are in your inbox and/or the alert isn't time-critical, but you need rules to define when, how, and who is notified.
 Perhaps you want text messages, or push notifications to a mobile app.
 Maybe Slack notifications that someone has to acknowledge are better.
 Or integrations into incident management systems like PagerDuty and ServiceNow.